 During CIL, the classrooms will operate 'free-play' to the outside environment.
-Children will be equipped with wellington boots during bad weather.
 Parents will be informed about the importance of outside play during transition meetings and parent workshops so they are encouraged to provide suitable clothing during winter months.

 Transition